Dotty Fothergill

 Dorothy Ann Fothergill (born c.
-1945) is an American former left-handed ten-pin bowler.
-She was named the Woman Bowler of the Year in 1968 and 1969 and defeated the top men's competitors in exhibition play.
+1943) is an American former left-handed ten-pin bowler who competed in the Professional Women's Bowling Association (PWBA).
+In a brief career that was cut short by injury, she won 12 titles on the PWBA Tour, including six major championships.
+She was named the Woman Bowler of the Year in 1968 and 1969, and defeated many top men's competitors in exhibition play.
 She sued the Professional Bowlers Association in 1970 when her application to compete in men's tournaments was rejected.
 She was inducted into the Women's International Bowling Congress (WIBC) Hall of Fame (later merged into the United States Bowling Congress Hall of Fame) in 1980.
 She was also one of the charter inductees into the PWBA Hall of Fame in 1995.

 Early years

 Fothergill was raised in North Attleboro, Massachusetts.
 She graduated from North Attleboro High School in 1963.
-Also in 1963, at age 18, she finished third in The Boston Globe's Ten Pin Tournament.
+Also in 1963, at age 18, she finished third in The Boston Globes Ten Pin Tournament.
 She supported herself as a secretary at Walpole Lanes.

-In 1966, she joined the professional bowlers tour, sponsored by Lincoln Lanes in Rhode Island, and finished third in the WIBC doubles tournament in New Orleans.
-She won her first tournament, the Professional Women's Bowling Association's Phoenix Women's Open, in March 1967, winning $1,850 in prize money.
+In 1966, she got a taste of her future success, finishing third at the WIBC doubles tournament in New Orleans.
+She also joined the PWBA Tour in 1966, acquiring sponsorship from Lincoln Lanes in Rhode Island.
+She won her first professional tournament at the PWBA Papago Phoenix Open in March 1967, winning $1,850 in prize money.
 The following month, she tallied a record 2,409 in 12 games to win the women's division in the Sixth Annual Connecticut Cancer Bowlathon.

 Bowler of the Year in 1968 and 1969

-Fothergill's career peaked in 1968 and 1969.
+Fothergill's career peaked in 1968 and 1969, when she won seven PWBA titles, four of them majors.
 At ages 23 and 24, she was named woman Bowler of the Year in consecutive years by the Bowling Writers' Association of America (BWAA).
 In 1968, she became the first woman bowler to win more than $10,000 in one season.
 A 1969 profile on Fothergill noted that, despite her tiny frame (5 ft 1 in, 110 lb), she was able to throw a 16 lb ball with power and accuracy.
 The author compared her approach to "a hungry wolf after a lamb chop."

 Her tournament victories during those years included: